Ukraine: Sport

 Ukraine greatly benefited from the Soviet emphasis on physical education.
 These policies left Ukraine with hundreds of stadia, swimming pools, gymnasia and many other athletic facilities.
 The most popular sport is football.
 The top professional league is the Vyscha Liha ("premier league").

 Many Ukrainians also played for the Soviet national football team, most notably Ballon d'Or winners Ihor Belanov and Oleh Blokhin.
 This award was only presented to one Ukrainian after the dissolution of the Soviet Union, Andriy Shevchenko.
 The national team made its debut in the 2006 FIFA World Cup, and reached the quarterfinals before losing to eventual champions, Italy.

 Ukrainian boxers are amongst the best in the world.
 Since becoming the undisputed cruiserweight champion in 2018, Oleksandr Usyk has also gone on to win the unified WBA (Super), IBF, WBO and IBO heavyweight titles.
 This feat made him one of only three boxers to have unified the cruiserweight world titles and become a world heavyweight champion.
 The brothers Vitali and Wladimir Klitschko are former heavyweight world champions who held multiple world titles throughout their careers.
 Also hailing from Ukraine is Vasyl Lomachenko, a 2008 and 2012 Olympic gold medalist.
 He is the unified lightweight world champion who ties the record for winning a world title in the fewest professional fights; three.
-As of September 2018, he is ranked as the world's best active boxer, pound for pound, by ESPN.

 Sergey Bubka held the record in the Pole vault from 1993 to 2014; with great strength, speed and gymnastic abilities, he was voted the world's best athlete on several occasions.

 Basketball has gained popularity in Ukraine.
-In 2011, Ukraine was granted a right to organize EuroBasket 2015.
+In 2011, Ukraine was granted a right to organise EuroBasket 2015.
 Two years later the Ukraine national basketball team finished sixth in EuroBasket 2013 and qualified to FIBA World Cup for the first time in its history.
 Euroleague participant Budivelnyk Kyiv is the strongest professional basketball club in Ukraine.

 Chess is a popular sport in Ukraine.
 Ruslan Ponomariov is the former world champion.
 There are about 85 Grandmasters and 198 International Masters in Ukraine.
 Rugby league is played throughout Ukraine.